ZhenDeng/TaxEstimationCalculator/README.md

 ## How to use

-1. Using Visual code to open this folder
+1. Using Visual code to open this folder and run npm install in console

 2. Run commandline ng build in power shell in visual code